 Nancy recently retired from Raytheon Systems in the Space and Airborne Systems division after 28 years.
 Over the course of her employment at Raytheon (previously Hughes and GM/Hughes) there were several reorganizations.
 She was often called upon to lead and/or participate on many teams related to financial changes and process alignment.
 Her daily responsibility were to supervise various teams that were responsible for ordering and tracking an annual multi-million dollar budget for equipment and software in support of the West Coast operations.

-Downey Unified will maintain the strong fiscal position that our District has achieved through the deliberate management and strategic oversight of state funding realities.
-Continue to use and refine Local Control Funding Formula (LCFF) and Federal Funding resources to implement the Local Control Accountability Plan (LCAP) enabling students to reach their full potential.
+9. Downey Unified will maintain the strong fiscal position that our District has achieved through the deliberate management and strategic oversight of funding realities.
+The District will also continue to use and refine the 2023-24 Local Control Funding Formula (LCFF) and additional one-time state grants to implement the Local Control Accountability Plan (LCAP).
+This combined with other Federal/State resources and one-time COVID-19 funds will provide students with supplemental supports to enable them to reach their full potential.

 Board and Superintendent Operating Procedures and Protocols